Sonya-c/booklingo/README.md

     - [X] Get books of one user.
     - [x] Extra query: show deleted items.
     - [x] When getting orders, should auth be required?
-    - [ ] When getting an order by id, should auth be required?
+    - [x] When getting an order by id, should auth be required?
-    - [ ] When getting a order, and extra query for send order and recived orders.
+    - [ ] When getting a order, and extra query for send order and recived orders?
     - [ ] When getting the books of a user, it should be on book route or user route?

 ## Authors